-Giving Care Partners What They Need: Providing Family members and care partners with timely access to information about patients' health and treatments can help them support patients better in managing their health and illness, and coordinating their care.
+Giving caregivers what they need.
+Providing family members and care partners with timely access to information about patients' health and treatments can help them support patients better in managing their health and illness, and coordinating their care

 "My husband is very hard of hearing, and so you can imagine, even with perfect hearing I miss what doctors say sometimes, and he's really lost.
 It's been a godsend that I can find out what the doctor told him because he doesn't get it right or he only heard part."